 A dissertation proposal must be written according to certain guidelines in order for it to be accepted and approved by your faculty advisor.
 The following are a few tips on how to write a dissertation proposal.
 Note that all the information listed here has to be used within the context of your proposal only and not in other types of proposals.

-According to American Heritage, a dissertation proposal is defined as “a long, formal treatise, particularly one written by a student for the purpose of earning a doctorate degree from a college or university; an academic thesis.”
+According to American Heritage®, a dissertation proposal is defined as “a long, formal treatise, particularly one written by a student for the purpose of earning a doctorate degree from a college or university; an academic thesis.”
 Simply, it’s your chance to prove your academic argument is worthy of pursuing in your PhD dissertation.
 So, when writing your proposal, you should always keep it short and simple.
 This will make the process faster and easier for both you and your advisor.

 When writing your dissertation proposal, you must remember that you need to state your objectives clearly.
 A thorough outline of what you want to achieve with your dissertation can help you gain the focus on your ideas.
 Be sure to explain how your ideas will help your thesis topic.
 For example, if you’re researching on the historical events that occurred before the Industrial Revolution, then explain how you’ll use your findings from your research in the context of this event.

 While writing your dissertation proposal, be sure to provide enough information for your advisor to evaluate your dissertation and determine if it meets their requirements for acceptance.
 You should include at least three references who will attest to the quality of your work, as well as a brief description of what they found in the research.
-Your advisor will also look at your dissertation proposal to determine if it’s written in a style that will be acceptable to your faculty and the committee in which it will be submitted.
+Your advisor will also look at your dissertation proposal in order to determine if it’s written in a style that will be acceptable to your faculty and the committee in which it will be submitted.

 While it’s true that every person who reads your dissertation proposal will need to read it, don’t worry.
 It’s not uncommon for students to have to submit this proposal to more than one adviser, although many recommend having at least three.
 In fact, in some universities, the committee will require a different set of recommendations for each advisor.
 This ensures that everyone involved gets a chance to review your research, making it easier to come up with a recommendation that works best for everyone.

-The main purpose of your dissertation proposal is to persuade your advisor that this project, no matter what its subject is worth their time and effort.
+The main purpose of your dissertation proposal is to persuade your advisor that this project, no matter what its subject, is worth their time and effort.
 Therefore, don’t waste their time by using words like “unrealistic”impossible.”
 Make them aware that you will be fully responsible for the dissertation’s final outcome.

 After you have finished your proposal, do a thorough editing to ensure that the grammar, spelling, and syntax are perfect.
 You can get some editing help by contacting your editor, or even by hiring a professional to proofread your document, but make sure that all errors are properly caught before sending it out.